The CEMS year

 International Internship

-The mandatory CEMS international internship enables you to apply your academic and business knowledge during a period of professional work experience in an international environment.
+The mandatory CEMS international internship provides an opportunity to apply your academic knowledge and business skills through professional work experience in an international environment.

-• Internships should offer an intercultural experience in a country that is not your home school country.
-Exceptions can be given for international home school students who have completed their Bachelor degree abroad.
+Internships should offer an intercultural experience in a country other than that of your home school.
+Exceptions may be granted for international home school students who completed their bachelor’s degree abroad.

-Please consult with the CEMS Corporate Relations Manager to ensure that your internship/planned work experience can be provisionally approved as your CEMS internship.
+Internships may take place at any time after completion of your bachelor’s degree and up to 18 months after graduation from NHH, but they cannot occur during study terms.
+Please consult the CEMS Corporate Relations Manager to ensure that your proposed internship or work experience can be provisionally approved as your CEMS internship.

-Once your internship is provisionally approved you will be able to register details of your internship in the CEMS online internship registration system.
-These details will be checked, and an evaluation form sent to your nominated supervisor through the system.
+Once provisionally approved, you may register your internship details in the CEMS online internship registration system.
+These details will be reviewed, and an evaluation form will be sent to your designated supervisor through the system.

-You will receive final approval of the internship towards your CEMS degree once your supervisor completes an evaluation of your performance.
+Final approval of the internship toward your CEMS degree is granted once your supervisor completes an evaluation of your performance.

-If you plan to do your CEMS internship in a European country (not including Switzerland), then you can qualify to receive an Erasmus+ grant.
-Internships must be provisionally approved and funding applied for before the start of the internship.
-You can find more information on the Erasmus+ website.
+If your CEMS internship is completed in a European country (excluding Switzerland), you may be eligible for an Erasmus+ grant.
+Internships must be provisionally approved and grant funding applied for before the start of the internship.
+Further information is available on the Erasmus+ website.

-For support relating to CEMS internships and Erasmus funding, contact the CEMS Corporate Relations Manager.
+For support regarding CEMS internships and Erasmus funding, please contact the CEMS Corporate Relations Manager.